 How People with OCD View Conflict in Relationships

 Carrie: The need for safety, getting down to the root of the issue and feeling, unsafe.
-Not necessarily because your relationship is unsafe, like you talked about.
+Not necessarily because your relationship is unsafe like you talked about.
 We’re not talking about relationships that are abusive and clearly unsafe.
 We’re talking about safe relationships, but our perception due to intrusive thoughts can really get that shaken up and make it feel unsafe when actually it’s okay.
-For example, conflict, all relationships have conflict, but if you have this high level of anxiety, Intrusive thoughts, conflict can feel 10 times more threatening than it does to the average person.
-So you have to kinda learn how to deal with those things and how to navigate that.
+For example, conflict, all relationships have conflict, but if you have this high level of anxiety and intrusive thoughts, conflict can feel 10 times more threatening than it does to the average person.
+So you have to learn how to deal with those things and how to navigate that.

 How long have you been together with your husband now?

 Samara: It’s starting to be easy to lose count.
 We became a couple 13 years ago, almost 12 and a half years ago.
 We’ve been married for over eight of those years now.

 Carrie: Was it a big learning curve for him to learn kind of how to navigate some of these issues?